Online OCD Therapy in Ontario | Expert ERP & i-CBT Therapists

-We offer gold-standard therapy for OCD because we understand how tough it can be.
 You don't have to battle your thoughts alone.
-Exposure and response prevention (ERP) therapy can make a difference in your life so that you can find some calmness in your thoughts.
+Online OCD therapy can make a difference in your life so that you can find some calmness in your thoughts.

 The Best Way to Treat OCD.
 Source: Psych Hub

-If you are looking for OCD treatment near you, our team of experienced therapists is here to help.
-We have therapists across Ontario including Ottawa, Midland, and Barrie.
-We offer video counselling sessions to anyone (12 years of age and older) who resides in Ontario.
-This means you can receive the treatment you need to overcome OCD- all from the comfort of your home.
+We offer video counselling sessions to anyone (10 years of age and older) in Ontario (Quebec, and B.C.).
+This means you can receive the treatment you need to overcome OCD, all from the comfort of your home.

 Celissa Vipond